Cray-HPE/docs-csm/operations/security_and_authentication/Resync_Keycloak_Users_to_Compute_Nodes.md

 # Re-Sync Keycloak Users to Compute Nodes

-Resubmit the `keycloak-users-localize` job and run the `keycloak-users-compute.yml` Ansible play to synchronize the users and groups from Keycloak to the compute nodes.
+Resubmit the `keycloak-users-localize` job and run `keycloak-group-sync.sh` and `keycloak-passwd-sync.sh` to synchronize the users and groups from Keycloak to the compute nodes.
 This procedure alters the `/etc/passwd` and `/etc/group` files used on compute nodes.

 Use this procedure to quickly synchronize changes made in Keycloak to the compute nodes.

 ## Prerequisites

-The COS product must be installed.
+The Slurm or PBS product must be installed.

 ## Procedure